Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: An Outline of the SDT SN Survey Strategy

-The spectroscopic observations planned in the SDT report are designed to observe one SN at a time, using the IFC-S. The exposure times were tailored to achieve a signal to noise ratio (SNR) high enough to clearly identify key spectral features.
+The spectroscopic observations planned in the SDT report are designed to observe one SN at a time, using the IFC-S. The exposure times were tailored to achieve a signal-to-noise ratio (SNR) high enough to clearly identify key spectral features.
 The longest exposure times are therefore required for the highest redshift SNe, i.e., $z \approx 1.7$ events.
-For any SN classified as a SN~Ia, a series of 10 spectra will be obtained.
-The first three of these spectra vary in exposure and are used not only for obtaining time-critical data on the SN, but also for selection and identification purposes (it is expected that by the 3$^{\rm rd}$ spectrum, core-collapse (CC) SNe are eliminated from the sample, see Section~\ref{classification}).
-A list of exposure times for each SN (excluding the host-galaxy template) per redshift tier is given in Table~\ref{ifutime}. \\
+For each SN classified as SN~Ia, a series of 10 spectra is obtained.
+The first three spectra vary in exposure time and are used not only for obtaining time-critical data on the SN, but also for selection and identification purposes.
+It is expected that by the third spectrum, core-collapse (CC) SNe are eliminated from the sample (see Section~\ref{classification}).
+A list of exposure times for each SN (excluding the host-galaxy template) per redshift tier is given in Table~\ref{ifutime}. {\red The exposure times listed here are based on initial estimates provided by contributing SDT report authors, but adjusted for the number of spectra per SN (10) as specified within the SDT report}.

-Both the SDT report and \citet[][an earlier SDT publication]{Spergel13b} assumed a combined slew and settle time for instruments of 42 seconds.
-The exposure times listed for each filter within Table~\ref{exptim}, and each redshift bin within Table~\ref{ifutime} do not include this overhead, but are the actual time spent on sky.
-It should be noted that within \citet{Spergel13b} this 42 second overhead was not removed from their imaging exposures.
-As a result of this, their associated total depths per filter for the SDT report SN survey were deeper than expected by a maximum of two magnitudes.
-To reduce future confusion, we present updated total depths in Table~\ref{filtttt}\footnote{Derived from ETC calculations, see \url{https://wfirst.ipac.caltech.edu/sims/ETC.html}}.
-Note also that this 42 second slew and settle time is a severe underestimate of the actual value, which now looks to be a factor of two greater (presented at the October 2016 Formulation Science Working Group meeting).
+{\red Both the SDT report and \citet[][an earlier SDT publication]{Spergel13b} assumed a combined instrumental slew-and-settle time of 42 s.
+Although these overheads were mentioned by \citet{Spergel13b}, they were not incorporated within the SDT's SN strategy, and as such the exposure times and search depths presented for each imaging tier were overestimated.
+In our simulations the slew-and-settle overheads are incorporated within each strategy, and we present\footnote{Derived from ETC calculations, see \url{https://wfirst.ipac.caltech.edu/sims/ETC.html}} updated depths in Table~\ref{filtttt}.
+Note that this 42 s overhead is a severe underestimate of the actual value {\red (the most recent estimates of slew-and-settle time from mission HQ are almost double that quoted here)}, and therefore these overheads remain an uncertain aspect of mission performance.}

 The total time ($t_{\rm tot}$) listed per imaging tier in Table~\ref{exptim}, including overheads, is therefore calculated as